Pierre de Bané: Political career

 He was first elected to the House of Commons of Canada in the 1968 general election, and served as a Member of Parliament for sixteen years.

 In 1978, Prime Minister Pierre Trudeau appointed De Bané to the Canadian Cabinet as the Minister of Supply and Services.
 He joined the opposition bench when the Liberals lost the 1979 election, but was reappointed to the Cabinet as the Minister of Regional Economic Expansion when the Liberals returned to power in 1980 election.

 In 1982, De Bané became Minister of State for External Relations and, eight months later, he became the Minister of Fisheries and Oceans.
-De Bané was named to the Senate by Trudeau days before he retired as Prime Minister.
+De Bané was named to the Senate by Trudeau.

 De Bané was active on numerous Senate committees, particularly those dealing with fisheries, foreign affairs, and legal affairs and was also active in public life on the issue of Palestinian refugees.

 He retired from the Senate upon turning 75 on August 2, 2013, and died on January 9, 2019, at the age of 80.